carlosaragonde/portafolio/README.md

 # portafolio
 Website one page using: Html, css and JS
-If you decide to use my code, mention me in the comments of your code.
+If you decide to use my code, mention me in the comments of your code. please create the images, js and css folders